Kalindro/luxmed-appointments-hunter/readme.md

 ## LuxmedHunter
 Simple tool to notify about available slot in LUX MED medical care service using pushover notifications.
 ___
-My twist of Luxmed appointments notifier, inspiration taken from: https://github.com/pawliczka/LuxmedSniper
+My twist of Luxmed appointments notifier, inspiration taken from:
+https://github.com/pawliczka/LuxmedSniper
 https://github.com/m-grzesiak/yalma

-Mainly done to accomplish the same things in more Pythonic & OOP ways, to hone my skills.
+Mainly done to accomplish the same things in more Pythonic & OOP ways, to train my skills.
 And using dataframes.
 I love dataframes.
 It lacks a lot of useful safeguard functions, for now made mainly for me, not friendly to external users.
 ___